 Digital Control of Analog Regulators

 For easy to implement digital management, single-chip regulators can efficiently perform a power conversion.
 Microchip's PIC® and AVR® microcontrollers (MCUs) can implement on/off control, sequencing and monitoring of analog controllers or regulators.
 This approach is very effective in many battery management, lighting, energy harvesting and embedded power conversion applications.

 Digitally Enhanced Power Analog (DEPA) Controllers

 In Digitally Enhanced Power Analog (DEPA) controllers, the analog control chip and PIC® MCU are contained on the same die.
-This integration improves the accuracy, flexibility, and speed of the digital management functions.
-DEPA solutions allow for a higher voltage input to the controller, eliminating the need for a bias supply; integrated high current drive pins, eliminating the need for external driver chips; and dramatic increase in the degree of configuration in the analog control loop, increasing the versatility of the design.
+This integration improves the accuracy, flexibility and speed of the digital management functions.
+DEPA solutions allow for a higher voltage input to the controller, eliminating the need for a bias supply; integrated high-current drive pins, eliminating the need for external driver chips; and a dramatic increase in the degree of configuration in the analog control loop, increasing the versatility of the design.
 The benefits include dynamically adjustable frequency, output level, current limit, over- and under-voltage protection levels.
 Combining these benefits with programmable fault responses results in optimal operation based on the real-time line, load and temperature conditions.
-DEPA based intelligent power supplies are ideally suited to battery charging, dimmable single or multi-string LED lighting and automotive power applications.
+DEPA-based intelligent power supplies are ideally suited to battery charging, dimmable single or multi-string LED lighting and automotive power applications.

 Core Independent Peripheral (CIP) Hybrid Power Controllers